TubeHaus.com

 Rule

-No Can Ban Man!
+No Can Ban in Canyon Lake, TX !!!

-Disposable Contains Are Legal and Okay
+Disposable Containers and Packaging Are Legal

-in Canyon Lake, Texas!
+and Okay in Canyon Lake, Texas!

 Bring all the Disposable Containers you want to Canyon Lake and on the Guadalupe River (Exceptions: Glass & Styrofoam Items are not allowed on any river in Texas).
 You can bring: Beer Cans, Soda Cans, Drinks in Plastic Bottles, Sandwiches in plastic baggies, Candy Bars in wrappers, Bags of Chips, plastic water bottles, paper sacks, paper napkins, plastic utensils and containers, etc...
 We only ask that you help us keep the rivers clean by stowing all your trash in the "Free Mesh Trash Bags" that Outfitters provide before you get on the river and then bring all your trash back with you at the end of your float, so it can be disposed of properly.

-All the Outfitters in Canyon Lake issue Free "Mesh Trash Bags" to everyone who has a Cooler and to anyone who asks for one.
+All the Outfitters in Canyon Lake issue Free "Mesh Trash Bags" to everyone who has a Cooler or Ice Chest and to anyone who asks for one.
 The W.O.R.D.
 Organization supplies all the Local Outfitters with these Free Mesh Trash Bags throughout the Tube Season.
 Most of the Outfitters in Canyon Lake participate in recycling plastic and cans.
 At various times during the Tube Season, several organizations volunteer to do river clean-up for trash, with the largest clean-up effort taking place at the end of the Tube Season by FFR (Friends For Rivers)

 Please Don't Mess With Texas!